 The Palazzo Pubblico is located on the south-eastern side of the equally famous, shell-shaped Piazza del Campo.
 This is where the bi-annual horse race known as the Palio di Siena takes place.
 Each year on 2 July and 16 August, riders representing ten of the seventeen contrade (city districts) compete against each other.
 They ride bareback and the race is over in the blink of an eye, but it nevertheless draws huge crowds.
 People pay handsomely for the best places.
 We were in Siena about a week before the first Palio of 2016, and it was clear that the city was already warming up for the event.
 The Palio was featured in the opening scenes of the 2008 James Bond movie Quantum of Solace.

 Now back to the Palazzo itself.
 Its facade is slightly curved to match the shape of the Piazza.
 The ground level of the building was done in stone, while the upper stories were built in brick.
 High up on the facade, we see the IHS symbol devised by the fifteenth century Franciscan missionary Saint Bernardino of Siena (1380-1444).
 It features the first three letters of Jesus’ name in Greek – Iota, Eta, Sigma – surrounded by a blazing sun.
 The symbol has been on the Palazzo’s facade since 1425.
-Saint Bernardino’s sermons drew hordes of people, and the Duomo museum of Siena possesses a painting by Sano di Pietro (1405-1481) which shows the future saint preaching on the Piazza del Campo with the Palazzo Pubblico in the background.
+Saint Bernardino’s sermons drew hordes of people, and the Duomo museum of Siena possesses a painting by Sano di Pietro (1406-1481) which shows the future saint preaching on the Piazza del Campo, with the Palazzo Pubblico in the background.
 The IHS symbol is clearly visible.

 The two most striking features of the Palazzo can be found on the left side.
 First, there is the imposing Torre del Mangia.
 There seems to be some confusion with regard to the height of the tower.
 My tour guide claims it is 102 metres high, but other sources mention a height of 88 metres.
 The former height is probably correct if you count everything all the way up to the lightning conductors.
 Visitors can climb the tower if they buy a ticket, but it may be closed if the weather is bad that day (the more than 500 steps might become slippery).
 The Torre del Mangia offers a superb view of Siena and the surrounding countryside (Siena is just a small city).
 It was constructed between 1338 and 1348.
 The name of the tower refers to the nickname of the first campanaro, the city official whose job was to ring the bells.
 His nickname was Mangiaguadagni, “eat the profits”.
 The epithet suggests he spent a lot of his time in the kitchen.

 At the foot of the tower, we find the Cappella di Piazza, dedicated to the Virgin Mary.
 It was erected by the Sienese in 1352 to thank her for her “intervention” during the Plague of 1348.
 This intervention was, by the way, a complete fiasco.
 Siena’s population was decimated by the Black Death and the city lost its dominant position in Tuscany.
 Over half of the city’s population may have died and the Plague may very well have contributed to the fall of the Governo dei Nove in 1355.
+Since both the aforementioned painter Ambrogio Lorenzetti and his older brother Pietro died in 1348, it is quite plausible that the Plague claimed their lives as well.

 Museo Civico – Sala del Risorgimento